Graph Neural Networks for Causal Inference Under Network Confounding: Theoretical Properties of GNNs

-The receptive field is perhaps the main consideration when selecting the number of layers $L$, but \autoref{tgnnapprox} in \autoref{sgnnprop} provides a second consideration, namely imposing a weaker implicit shape restriction.
-It shows that, for GNNs to approximate a target function well, the target must satisfy a shape restriction stronger than invariance, namely to be at most as separating as the WL test with $L$ iterations.
-The larger the choice of $L$, the weaker the shape restriction imposed, which is another sense in which larger $L$ reduces bias.
+As discussed in \autoref{srfield}, the receptive field is the main consideration when selecting $L$, but \autoref{tgnnapprox} provides a second consideration, which is imposing a weaker implicit shape restriction.
+It shows that, for GNNs to approximate a target function well, the target must satisfy a shape restriction stronger than invariance, namely that it is at most as separating as the WL test with $L$ iterations.
+The larger the choice of $L$, the weaker the shape restriction imposed.
+This cuts against the standard practice of choosing small values of $L$.
+However, there are several reasons why shallow architectures remain preferable despite this result.

-A natural question is how many iterations are required for the WL test to converge for a given graph, which corresponds to the choice of $L$ for which the shape restriction is weakest.
+{\bf Low returns to depth.} For a given graph, how many iterations are required for the WL test to converge?
+This corresponds to the choice of $L$ for which the shape restriction is weakest.
+If the number is large for most graphs in practice, then it would suggest gains to choosing large values of $L$.

 Unfortunately, the answer is not generally known, being determined by the topology of the input graph in a complex manner.
 However, there is a range of results bounding the number of iterations required for convergence.
 For instance, \cite{kiefer2020iteration} construct graphs for which the WL test requires $n-1$ iterations to converge, so such graphs require $n-1$ layers to obtain the weakest shape restriction.
-This makes the estimation problem very high-dimensional, requiring substantially more layers than what is typically required for the receptive field to encompass the entirety of the network.
+This makes the estimation problem extremely high-dimensional, requiring substantially more layers than what is typically required for the receptive field to encompass the entirety of the network.